josiahwsmith10/complextorch/docs/source/nn/modules/attention.rst

 =========

 Whereas attention-based models, such as transformers, have gained significant attention for natural language processing (NLP) and image processing, their potential for implementation in complex-valued problems such as signal processing remains relatively untapped.
-Here, we incude complex-valued variants of several attention-based techniques.
+Here, we include complex-valued variants of several attention-based techniques.

 .. automodule:: complextorch.nn.modules.attention
     :members: